beasiteri/Redux-project1/README.md

     * __dispatch()__ - used to make changes to the store's state

 The app handle adding, removing and toggling todo items.

+There are two reducers: __todo__ and __goal__
+Whenever _dispatch_ is called, we invoke our _app_ function (the _roote_ reducer).
+The _app_ function will then invoke the _todos_ reducer as well as the _goals_ reducer.
+Those will return their specific portions of the state.
+And then, the _app_ function will return a state object with a todos property (the value of which is what the todos reducer returned) and a goals property (the value of which is what the goals reducer returned).